joao-carloto/RF_Install_Script/README.md

 IMPORTANT!
 If you really want to do selenium tests on IE, beware that there are some necessary browser configurations to be made.
 This script doesn't deal with those.
 For more info check https://code.google.com/p/selenium/wiki/InternetExplorerDriver#Required_Configuration

 Script: RF_Installer.ps1

 Author: João Carloto, Twitter: @JMCarloto

 Github repo: https://github.com/joao-carloto/RF_Install_Script

 License: Apache 2.0

 Version: 0.1

 Dependencies: Internet connectivity

               The 'setx' command

 .USAGE

--Save this script into a file.
+- Save this script into a file.
 Don't forget the .ps1 extension.
--Right click the file and choose 'Run with PowerShell'.
+- Right click the file and choose 'Run with PowerShell'.
+- If script execution is disabled in you system, follow the instructions at http://www.tech-recipes.com/rx/6679/windows-7-enable-execution-of-windows-powershell-scripts/